Zarharan/PersianFakeNewsDetection/README.md

 ![My proposed model in order to develop fake news detection](https://github.com/Zarharan/PersianFakeNewsDetection/blob/main/Files/Model.png)

+## Demo

+The demo of the first Persian fake news detection model is available [here](http://khabarsaanj.ir).

 **This repository will be updated during the various stages of the dissertation.**